 - Category Keywords: Most popular keywords of the selected app’s category.

-Now we know about the different keyword sources, let’s get down to the business and start spying on the competitors!
+Now we know about the different keyword sources, let’s get down to business and start spying on the competitors!

 Keywords from Calm’s Metadata